GlacioHack/geoutils/doc/source/scalability_logic.md

 Because points within a point chunk may fall into different raster chunks, interpolation proceeds by **looping over the intersecting raster chunks** for that point chunk.
 The resulting interpolated values are then **concatenated and reordered** to match the original point order.

-This approach keeps memory usage low, as only the raster chunks needed for the current point chunk are loaded at any given time.
+This approach keeps memory usage low, as only the raster chunks needed for the current point chunk are loaded at any given time, and minimizes speed loss by evaluating all points belonging in a same raster chunk at once.

 Finally, note that **using eager (in-memory) point coordinates is typically much faster** when the number of points is moderate.
 Unless necessary, keep points in memory to avoid additional chunking overhead.